deparr/y86-rs/readme.md

 A terribly structured and not-at-all-idiomatic implementation of the y86 assembly language described in [this textbook](https://csapp.cs.cmu.edu/).

-I originally did this as a class project in C.
+This particular implementation is based on a class project I did in C.

 ## Usage
 y86 'object' files are expected as input, which take the following form: